Skip to content

 Rising Output Despite Fewer People

-DCAA’s FY2024 Report to Congress shows the agency reviewed $599.8 billion in contract costs, identified $15.9 billion in audit exceptions, and achieved a $7.20 return for every dollar spent on audits (DCAA FY2024 Report to Congress).
-That return jumped from $5.10 per dollar in FY2023.
-Forward pricing audits delivered an $11.70-to-$1 ROI.
+According to DCAA’s FY2024 Report to Congress, the agency reviewed $599.8 billion in contract costs, identified $15.9 billion in audit exceptions, and achieved a return of roughly $7.20 for every dollar spent on audits.
+Forward pricing audits delivered an $11.70-to-$1 return.
 Incurred cost audits returned $3.50 per dollar.
+The agency also reported issuing 2,465 audit reports and 7,629 memos, with investigative support contributing to $227.3 million in recoveries across 421 fraud cases.
+These figures are drawn from DCAA’s own published report; readers should verify directly at dcaa.mil for the most current data.

 DOGE Pressure

-President Trump directed DOGE to review Pentagon spending in February 2025 (DefenseScoop).
-Defense Secretary Pete Hegseth called DOGE a “valuable asset” for the audit process.
 The DoD has failed seven consecutive financial audits.
 Congress requires a clean audit by 2028.
+Starting in early 2025, the Department of Government Efficiency (DOGE) began reviewing Pentagon spending, and defense leadership publicly framed the effort as an asset for financial accountability.
 DCAA’s reorganization fits within this broader push: fewer offices, fewer people, more output per auditor.

-Key Takeaway: DCAA is doing more with less.
-FY2024 audit exceptions ($15.9 billion) tripled FY2023 levels ($5.4 billion).
+Key Takeaway: DCAA’s FY2024 Report to Congress reports record audit exceptions with a shrinking workforce.
 Fewer auditors does not mean less scrutiny.
 It means more targeted, higher-impact audits.

 How the Risk-Based Audit Model Changes Who Gets Audited